sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssl.include.rst

     in which case you don't need to set the path to the private key.
     Only supported for PEM encoding.

-    The certificate file can contain the certificate chain.
+    The certificate file can contain the full chain of certificates.
     The targeted certificate should be first in the file, followed by the chained certificates.
     It will advertise the certificate chain in the same order as listed in